|

 crunchy peanut butter in a heavy saucepan over medium heat until softened, then add 1

-cup hulled sunflower seeds, 1/2 cup raisins, 1/4 corn meal, and 1/4 cup mixed nuts (no
+cup hulled Sunflower seeds, 1/2 cup raisins, 1/4 corn meal, and 1/4 cup mixed nuts (no

 |